M1xckk/Comm-Docs-Test/docs/task1.md

 |    `_%>`    | Whitespace Slurping' ending tag, removes all whitespace after it |

 ???+ Info
-    Help you understand what are tags and how they work.
+    Help understand what are tags and how they work.